barryclark/jekyll-now/_posts/2018-9-29-security-and-identity-for-apis.md

 - I Want a: Pattern to "Kick The Tires"
 - So That I: know what damage is mine vs yours...
 ```

-So I'm taking my slice of time to survey the room:

-* Are you / How are you managing Identity?
-* What are the identity brokers you trust?
-* What anti-patterns for identity have you encountered?
-* What barriers do we need to remove to move forward?

 ## Scenario:  Algorithim vs Training
 [Mike Admunsen](https://github.com/RESTFest/2018-Greenville/wiki/Mike-Amundsen)